mautic/developer-documentation-new/docs/rest_api/contacts.rst

         }
     }

-The response will indicate the success of multiplying the points of the specified Point Group for the Contact by the specified value.
+The response indicates the success of multiplying the Points of the specified Point Group for the Contact by the specified value.

 .. vale off